DimitarGrozev5/not-alone-frontend/README.md

 - **NOTIFICATION** - updates the Redux Store and displays a pop up message with the notification for requests, started trips or other
 - **ALERT** - updates the Redux Store and displays a pop up message with the notification for a user that is late to a destination
-- **UPDATE** - if an UPDATE has happend on the current page, the page will reload, using the useLoad hook, so the updated data can be fetched
+- **UPDATE** - if an UPDATE has happend on the current page, the page will reload, using the useLoad hook, so the updated data can be fetched from the backend

 # Specific functionalities